 I won’t lie, if you want to move into a nice place in Tokyo it’s gonna hurt, BUT you can negotiate!
 This really surprised me because it’s been my experience in Japan that most things are pretty non-negotiable.
 I swear, if you go to McDonald’s and ask for McNugget sauce if you didn’t order McNuggets they’ll treat you like you asked for “filet Mignon– but hold the Mignon”.

 There are at least three fees you’ll likely pay, but it’ll be more like 7-10 fees.
 The most common fees you have to pay are to the agency, the guarantor company and the deposit.
 You may also have heard of key money.
 This is a gift to the landlord for letting you rent the place and can be 1-3 months rent.
 But I asked the agencies to look for places that didn’t have that fee, and I think it’s becoming less common.
 There may also be a lock change fee, paperwork fee, insurance fee, cleaning fee, oxygen fee, Friday morning fee, Japan fee, or because-we-said-so fee, depending on how much money the renter thinks they can squeeze out of you.
 Expect to pay 225,000-400,000 yen (about $2500-4000 CDN) upfront to move into a nice place.

 But as I said, you can negotiate.
-The ways I was able to bring my upfront cost down were by having the agent negotiate to lower the rent, the guarantor company I used turned out to charge less than the first two, the cleaning fee is charged when I move out rather than upfront, and the housing company agreed to pay most of the agency fee, so I didn’t have to shoulder it.
+I was able to bring my upfront costs down by having the agent negotiate to lower the rent.
+Also the guarantor company I used turned out to charge less than the first two, the cleaning fee will be charged when I move out rather than upfront, and the housing company agreed to pay most of the agency fee, so I didn’t have to shoulder it.
 At the end I think I paid around 225,000 in initial fees.